The Employment Law Review: Portugal

 Regarding the transfer of business, the LC transposed the EU Acquired Rights Directive (Directive 2001/23/EC of 12 March).

-A transfer of business is not a cause for termination.
-A dismissal based solely on the employer's transfer of business would be deemed unlawful.
+A transfer of business is not a cause for dismissal.
+Any dismissal based solely on the employer's transfer of business would be deemed unlawful.
 The underlying principle is that the employment agreements are transferred by way of law to the transferor under the same terms and conditions.
-In these cases, employment contracts will be automatically transferred to the transferee with the exact terms and conditions in force at the moment the transfer occurs.
+In these cases, employment contracts will be transferred automatically to the transferee with the exact terms and conditions in force at the moment the transfer occurs.

-Prior to the transfer, the transferor and the transferee must inform the employees' representatives or, should these not exist, the employees themselves of the transfer.
+Prior to the transfer, the transferor and the transferee must inform the employees' representatives or, should there not be any, the employees themselves of the transfer.
 This information must be made by means of a written document, including the date of, and reasons for, the transfer, its legal, economic and social consequences, and the measures regarding the employees that shall be adopted as a result of the transfer.

-An extensive amendment to the Portuguese transfer regulations was enacted in mid 2018.
-The main amendments were that:
+An extensive amendment to the Portuguese transfer regulations was enacted in mid 2018, of which the main points are:

-- the employee may object to the transfer whenever it may be seriously detrimental to his or her labour status;
+- the employee may object, in writing, to the transfer whenever it may be seriously detrimental to his or her labour status;

 - under the same circumstances, the employee may resign with cause and claim compensation from the transferor; and